 A group member can also request permission to transmit media by sending a Transmission Request message when the allowed maximum simultaneous MCVideo transmitting group members is reached.
 The transmission control server can resolve this request in several ways.

 1. If this request has higher priority than any one of the ongoing video transmissions, the transmission control server revokes the ongoing video transmission with lowest priority by sending a Transmission Revoke message to the video transmitter of the video transmission with lowest priority.
 The transmitter is interrupted and the current video transmission is ended by the current transmission participant by sending a Transmission End Request message.
-Then the transmission control server sends a Transmission Granted message to the revoking user and send Media Reception Notification message to other affiliated group members.
+Then the transmission control server sends a Transmission Granted message to the revoking user and sends Media Reception Notification messages for adhoc group calls to the other participating users, and for the other group call types to the other affiliated group members.
 Then a new video transmission starts.

 2. If this request does not have higher priority and transmission request queueing is not used the transmission control server rejects this request by sending a Transmission Deny message to the requester.
 Then a reject indication (reject tone) is generated for the user.
 The ongoing video transmissions continue.